cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # OPAQUE Configurations {#configurations}

-An OPAQUE configuration must specify the OPRF protocol variant and MHF function.
-OPAQUE uses the OPRF protocol from {{I-D.irtf-cfrg-voprf}}, and supports the following
+An OPAQUE configuration must specify the OPRF protocol variant, a cryptographic hash function, and MHF function.
+OPAQUE uses the OPRF protocol from {{I-D.irtf-cfrg-voprf}}, and supports the following ciphersuites:
-ciphersuites:

 - OPRF(curve25519, SHA-512)
 - OPRF(curve448, SHA-512)
 - OPRF(P-256, SHA-512)
 - OPRF(P-384, SHA-512)
 - OPRF(P-521, SHA-512)

+The OPAQUE hash function is that which is associated with the OPRF variant.
+For the variants specified here, only SHA-512 is supported.

 Supported MHFs include Argon2 {{?I-D.irtf-cfrg-argon2}}, scrypt {{?RFC7914}},
 and PBKDF2 {{?RFC2898}} with suitable parameter choices.
 These may be constant